-Potable Water Storage Tanks
+Potable Underground Water Storage Tanks

 Underground Potable Water Storage Tanks

 POTABLE WATER is suitable for human consumption or use in the preparation of food.
 Darco manufactures N.S.F. compliant fiberglass underground water tanks for potable water service.
-Such cisterns can serve clustered individual homes, or an entire subdivision based on the storage capacity requirements.
+Such cisterns can serve individual homes, clustered homes, or an entire subdivision based on the storage capacity requirements.
 As a rule, untreated potable well water holding tanks should be sized to store no more than a 30-day water supply to maintain freshness.

 Commercial / Industrial applications often require higher pressure and flow than a tank mounted submersible residential pump can deliver.
 In such cases, a fiberglass wet well is installed adjacent to the storage tank and is fitted with a higher horsepower relay pump, as illustrated.